Netflix takes ‘Stranger Things’ to the stage in London

 [Source: Reuters]

-The unusual world of Hawkins, Indiana, came alive in London on Thursday as Netflix (NFLX.O) debuted a stage play based on its hit sci-fi series “Stranger Things.”
+The unusual world of Hawkins, Indiana, came alive in London as Netflix (NFLX.O) debuted a stage play based on its hit sci-fi series “Stranger Things.”

 Called “Stranger Things: The First Shadow,” the play takes place in 1959, two decades before the period explored in the TV show.
 It was produced by Matt and Ross Duffer, the brothers who created the series.